As an ADF member, you are entitled to either a full or half exemption from paying the Medicare levy.

-- You meet any of these conditions.
+- You meet any of these conditions:

-- You do not have any dependants (spouse, including de facto, and children under 16 years of age or under 25 years of age receiving full-time education at school or university and with separate net income of less than $1,786).
+- You do not have any dependents (spouse, including de facto, and children under 16 years of age or under 25 years of age receiving full-time education at school or university and with separate net income of less than $1,786).

 You may be entitled to a partial (full or half) exemption where your circumstances have changed during the financial year (ie your caring duties have changed; you have only been an ADF member for part of the year; your marital or relationship status changed).